scooter/scooter/examples/ajaxtodo/readme.txt

 Run the app with default port 8080 scooter>java -jar tools/server.jar examples/ajaxtodo

-Browse http://localhost:8080/ajaxtodo to see the AJAX link to show current time.
+Browse http://localhost:8080/ajaxtodo to see links to the examples.
 Browse http://localhost:8080/ajaxtodo/entries to perform CRUD on entries through AJAX.

 -------------------------------